actonmass/actonmass.org/_bills/age-of-criminal-majority-to-21.md

     reduce recidivism
   - Ensure that all who are going through rehabilitation are able to pursue and receive high school diplomas
+  - Require training on trauma intervention and rehabilitation for all corrections employees involved
 orgs:
   - NASW
 house_lead_sponsors: